Pee-wee's Playhouse: Format

 The show has many recurring gags, themes, and devices.
 Each episode usually contained a running gag particular to that episode, or a specific event or dilemma that sends Pee-wee into an emotional frenzy.
 At the beginning of each episode, viewers are told the day's "secret word" (often issued by Conky the Robot) and are instructed to "scream real loud" every time a character says the word.

+1989 summer reruns usually edited these episodes (6 in Season One, 2 in Season Two) for a new look.
+Edits usually included cartoon replacements, segment intros being refilmed, and alternate angles for certain shots.

-CBS and Reubens mutually agreed to end the show at the end of the 1990–91 season after 5 seasons and 45 episodes.
+CBS and Reubens mutually agreed to end the show at the end of the 1990–91 season after five seasons and 45 episodes.
 The last original episode aired on November 17, 1990.
-In July 1991, Reubens was arrested for exposing himself in a Sarasota, Florida, adult movie theater, prompting CBS to immediately stop airing its Playhouse re-runs, which were originally intended to air until late 1991.
+In July 1991, Reubens was arrested for exposing himself in a Sarasota, Florida, adult movie theater, prompting CBS to immediately stop airing its Playhouse re-runs, which were originally intended to air until September 1991.
 The show was replaced by reruns of The Adventures of Raggedy Ann and Andy.

 Soundtracks

 The music for the show was provided by a diverse set of musicians, including Mark Mothersbaugh, The Residents, Todd Rundgren, Danny Elfman (who provided the score for both of the Pee-wee movies), Mitchell Froom, Van Dyke Parks, George S. Clinton, and Dweezil Zappa with Scott Thunes (spelled 'Tunis' in the credits).

-Mothersbaugh, who later went on to become a fixture in composing music for children's shows like Rugrats, joined the show on hiatus from recording with Devo.
+Mothersbaugh, who later went on to become a fixture in composing music for children's shows like Rugrats, joined the show while on hiatus from recording with Devo.
+Said Mothersbaugh in 2006:

-The opening prelude theme is an interpretation of Les Baxter's "Quiet Village".
+The opening prelude theme is an interpolation of Martin Denny's cover of Les Baxter's "Quiet Village" with squawks and jungle sounds.
 The theme song, which originally followed the prelude, was performed by Cyndi Lauper (credited as "Ellen Shaw"), imitating Betty Boop.
-For the final season in 1990, a new version of the prelude theme was recorded, and the opening theme was slightly edited.
+For the final two seasons in, a new version of the prelude theme was recorded, and the opening theme was slightly edited.

 Cast and crew

 Many now-well-known TV and film actors appeared on the show, including Sandra Bernhard, Laurence Fishburne, Phil Hartman, Natasha Lyonne, S. Epatha Merkerson, Jimmy Smits, and Lynne Stewart.
-Future heavy metal musician and filmmaker Rob Zombie was a production assistant, and future filmmaker John Singleton was a security guard.
+Musician and filmmaker Rob Zombie was a production assistant, and future filmmaker John Singleton was a security guard and production assistant.

-Season 3 (which consisted of only three episodes) included an all-star Christmas special featuring the regular cast, with appearances by Annette Funicello, Frankie Avalon, Magic Johnson, Dinah Shore, Joan Rivers, Zsa Zsa Gabor, Oprah Winfrey, Whoopi Goldberg, Little Richard, Cher, Charo, k.d. lang, the Del Rubio triplets, and Grace Jones.
+The Christmas special episode, "Pee-wee's Playhouse Christmas Special", aired between seasons 2 and 3 and included the regular cast, along with appearances by Annette Funicello, Frankie Avalon, Magic Johnson, Dinah Shore, Joan Rivers, Zsa Zsa Gabor, Oprah Winfrey, Whoopi Goldberg, Little Richard, Cher, Charo, k.d. lang, the Del Rubio triplets, and Grace Jones.